amirainvest/amirainvest_com/docs/DEVELOPMENT.md

 NOTE: Even when `ENVIRONMENT` says `local` we attempt to pull AWS secrets!
 The only secrets loaded will be ones tagged as `env:local` and starting with `local-`.
 For instance there is a `local-auth0` secret stored to make local testing possible.

+NOTE: When running in the `local` environment, do NOT do so while on the VPN.
+It will route all container traffic through amazon servers which may break services